Nguyễn Văn Bảy: April 25, 1967

-Bay and his flight were able to bring down two American A-4 Skyhawks.
-One A-4 was shot down by Bay himself while the other was shot down by his wing-man.
-Bay was awarded the Hero's Medal of the Vietnamese People's Army for his outstanding skill and bravery in combat, and for his superb leadership of his flight.
+Bảy and his flight were able to bring down two American A-4 Skyhawks.
+One A-4, BuNo 147799 manned by Lt.
+C. D. Stackhouse, was shot down by Bảy himself while the other was shot down by his wing-man.
+Bảy was awarded the Hero's Medal of the Vietnamese People's Army for his outstanding skill and bravery in combat, and for his superb leadership of his flight.

 April 29, 1967

-In the afternoon of this day, Nguyen Van Bay was among a flight of MiG-17s flying out of Hoa Lac on a heading of 120-degrees over to Hoa Binh, where he made visual contact of F-4 Phantoms from 8 km out, and engaging them in three-minutes time from the initial visual identification; he would quickly shoot-down one of the four USAF F-4Cs from the 389th TFS, piloted by Lt.
+In the afternoon of this day, Nguyễn Văn Bảy was among a flight of MiG-17s flying out of Hoa Lac on a heading of 120-degrees over to Hoa Binh, where he made visual contact of F-4 Phantoms from 8 km out, and engaging them in three-minutes time from the initial visual identification; he would quickly shoot-down one of the four USAF F-4Cs from the 389th TFS, piloted by Lt.
 L.H.
 Torkleson (POW) along with his WSO G.J.
 Pollin (KIA); the US-side claims the loss of this Phantom due to AAA.

 Early 1972

-It is a common misconception that this Nguyen Van Bay was the pilot who attacked the USS Oklahoma City on April 19, 1972.
-Rather, it was a different Nguyen Van Bay, or Bay B, who was downed and killed in Thanh Hoa province on May 6 the same year.
+It is a common misconception that this Nguyễn Văn Bảy was the pilot who attacked the USS Oklahoma City on April 19, 1972.
+Rather, it was a different Nguyễn Văn Bảy, or Bảy B, who was downed and killed in Thanh Hoa province on May 6 the same year.